cfg2html/cfg2html/README.md

 ## Overview

 **cfg2html** is a little utility to collect the necessary system configuration files and system set-up to an ASCII file and HTML file.
-Simple to use and very helpful in disaster recovery situations.
+Simple to use and very helpful in disaster recovery situations. cfg2html is written entirely in the native language for system administration: as bash scripts.
+Experienced users and system admins can adapt or extend the cfg2html scripts to make it work for their particular cases.

 ## Purpose